 Element Identification is a crucial step in achieving automated test interaction in Selenium against browser-based applications.
 Poor element identification design results in failure to identify elements at run time thus leading to stability issues.
 Entire test execution could come to a halt with just the username field not being identified at runtime.

 This consideration is even more significant for today’s day and age applications with rich user interactions.
-Layout of webpages is extremely complex and often dynamic in nature.
+The layout of webpages is extremely complex and often dynamic in nature.
 No more are the days you could recognize an element with just its ID or name and assume it stay static.

 Thoroughly consider the attribute value before picking an attribute for element ID.
 Analyze possibilities of variations across test runs.
 Try out with multiple instances of the web page, if in doubt.
 Sometimes, the variations may not be all that obvious.
 Application functional knowledge may also be helpful to decipher the attribute values and decide on the stability.
 ID values with special characters or class names related to the UI framework such as “ng-“, may not be suitable for identification.

 Regular expression patterns come in very handy to define attribute values.
-With dynamic data and workflows presented on the applications, it is a very common use case for pattern based matching.
-Review and practice common regex patterns and syntax; lot of times, a simple regex is all that you need to build stable identification.
+With dynamic data and workflows presented on the applications, it is a very common use case for pattern-based matching.
+Review and practice common regex patterns and syntax; a lot of times, a simple regex is all that you need to build stable identification.

-Unless there is no other way to ensure uniqueness of an element, do not use xpath type of path based identification.
+Unless there is no other way to ensure the uniqueness of an element, do not use xpath type of path-based identification.
 DOM structure is very much an application page design concern; avoid hardwiring to the exact path of an element in the DOM.
 Use CSS or JQuery based selectors as much as possible.